Isha-droid/TaskSync/README.md

-# Awesome ToDo List
+# TaskSync ToDo List

 <p align="center">
   <img src="Screenshot(193).png" alt="Awesome ToDo List Demo" width="800">
 </p>

-Welcome to Awesome ToDo List! 🚀 This simple web application helps you organize your tasks efficiently.
+Welcome to TaskSync: ToDo List! 🚀 This simple web application helps you organize your tasks efficiently.
 Tasks are stored locally so you can pick up right where you left off.

 ## Table of Contents